 modify: 's3://<bucket>/<object>'

-• Click on the Edit icon of the Object.
+• Click on on the pencil icon of the object to edit.

 The info command will return information on an object, including its metadata.